decalage2/olefile/README.md

 ### Test if known streams/storages exist: ###

-exists(path) checks if a given stream or storage exists in the OLE file.
+exists(path) checks if a given stream or storage exists in the OLE file (new in v0.16).

 	:::python
 		if ole.exists('worddocument'):